tudorflanja/tudorflanja/README.md

 • 🌍 I'm based in Romania

-• 👨🏼‍🎓 Student at Technical University of Cluj-Napoca, studying Computer Science.
+• 👨🏼‍🎓 Student at Technical University of Cluj-Napoca, studying Computer Science-English.

 • ✉️ You can contact me at tudorflanja@gmail.com